|General Education||40 or 41|

 - Provides a highly flexible and agile platform for the "Just-In-Time" development of technicians, STEM, technology-level degree concentrations and careers that can be tailor-made to workforce needs of specific businesses, industries, government agencies, educational institutions and other related sectors.

 - Provides services to enroll, retain and graduate non-traditional students.

 - Provides a service for returning students to complete a degree.

 - Articulates up to 90 transfer semester hours from accredited institutions of the 120 hours required for graduation.
-Thirty of the last 45 credits have to be taken at California University of Pennsylvania.
-In addition, students must complete at least 50 percent of the major coursework within their department at Cal U, with the exception of intra-system transfer students.
+Thirty (30) of the last 45 credits have to be taken at California University of Pennsylvania (Cal U).
+In addition, students must complete at least 50 percent of the major coursework within their department from Cal U, with the exception of intra-system transfer students.

 - Permits up to 30 earned credits of prior learning assessment (PLA) work and other applicable nontraditional learning experiences.
-All credit awarded for work and other nontraditional experience is called "college-equivalent" credit and is listed on transcripts as "P" credits.
+All credit awarded for work and other non-traditional experience is called "college equivalent" credit and is transcript as "P" credits.
 Portfolios describing these experiences and their relationship to the learning objectives of course(s) being challenged are required.
 Additional fees may apply.

 - Provides advanced knowledge and higher-level skills for career advancement to management and professional careers in the workforce.

 - Requires students to develop an approved academic plan of study.
 The Professional Core is derived from "two or more" distinct programs and that is integrated around a unifying theme or topic that cannot be subsumed under a single discipline or occupational field, for degree completion with a faculty adviser and/or department chair from the student’s selected professional program core.